Fields of definition of K3 surfaces with complex multiplication: Introduction

-Our first theorem concernes K3 surfaces with big discriminant, which can be descended canonically. \begin{thm*}(A) Let $X / \C$ be a K3 surface with complex multiplication by the ring on integers of a CM field and denote by $E \subset \C$ its reflex field.
-Assume that $X$ has big discriminant.
-Then $X$ admits a model $X^{\text{can}}$ over $F_{\D_X}(E)$, the K3 class field of $E$ modulo the discriminant ideal $\D_X$.
-Moreover, $X^{\text{can}}/K$ satisfies the following universal property: if $Y$ is a K3 surface over a number field $L$, with CM over $L$, such that $Y_{\C} \cong X$ and $\rho(Y/L) = \rho(X/ \C)$, then $F_{\D_X}(E) \subset L$ and $X^{\text{can}}_{L} \cong Y$. \end{thm*} \begin{rmk} The condition $\rho(X^{\text{can}}/K) = \rho(X/ \C)$ prevents, in general, $F_{\D_X}(E)$ from being the `smallest' field of definition for $X$, i.e. $X$ can admit models over subfields of $F_{\D_X}(E)$.
-On the other hand, the difference between an \textit{optimal} field of definition of $X$ and $F_{\D_X}(E)$ can be universally bounded.
-There exists a universal, effectively computable constant $C$ such that for every K3 surface $X$ over a number field $L$ there is a field extension $K/L$ with $\rho(X/K) = \rho(\overline{X}/ \overline{L})$ and $[K:L] \leq C$ (see Huybrechts' book \cite{MR3586372}, p.
+Given a CM, principal K3 surface $X / \C$ one has its discriminant ideal $\mathcal{D}_X \subset \Oo_E$, see Definition \ref{defi discriminant ideal}.
+There is an isomorphism of $\Oo_E-$modules where $T^\vee(X)$ denotes the dual of $T(X)$ (Proposition \ref{discriminantP}).
+In particular and hence the name.
+We say that $X$ has \textit{big discriminant} if the natural map $\mu(E) \rightarrow (\Oo_E / \D_X )^{\times}$ is injective, where $\mu(E)$ denotes the roots of unity in $E$.
+In Remark \ref{remarks discriminant} we show that this is equivalent to the natural map $\Aut(X) \rightarrow \Aut(\NS(X))$ being injective (for K3 surfaces for which the map $\Aut(X) \rightarrow \Aut(\NS(X))$ is not injective, see \cite{vorontsov1983automorphisms, zbMATH00039556, SCHUTT2010206}).
+We note that having big discriminant is a general condition, in the sense that, for most CM fields $E$, one has $\mu(E) = \{ \pm 1 \}$, and in this case $X$ has big discriminant as long as $\NS(X)$ is not a $2$-elementary lattice.
+The next theorem is the main result of our paper. \begin{thm} Let $X / \C$ be a K3 surface with complex multiplication by $\Oo_E$, where we consider $E \subset \C$, and assume that $X$ has big discriminant.
+Then $X$ admits a model $X^{\text{can}}$ over $K := F_{\D_X}(E)$ such that $G_K := \Gal(\overline{K}/K)$ acts trivially on $\NS(\overline{X}^{\text{can}})$.
+Moreover, $X^{\text{can}}/K$ is uniquely determined by the following property: if $Y$ is a K3 surface over a number field $L$, with CM over $L$, such that $Y_{\C} \cong X$ and $G_L$ acts trivially on $\NS(\overline{Y})$ then $F_{\D_X}(E) \subset L$ and $X^{\text{can}}_{L} \cong Y.$ \end{thm} \begin{rmk} Let $\rho(X)$ be the Picard rank of a K3 surface $X$.
+The fact that $G_K$ acts trivially on $\NS(\overline{X}^{\text{can}})$ means that $\rho(\overline{X}^{\text{can}}) = \rho(X^{\text{can}})$ and this prevents $F_{\D_X}(E)$ from being the smallest field of definition for $X$.
+On the other hand, the difference between a smaller field of definition of $X$ and $F_{\D_X}(E)$ can be uniformally bounded: there exists an effectively computable constant $C > 0$ such that, for every K3 surface $X$ over a number field $L$, there is a field extension $L'/L$ of degree $[L':L] \leq C$ such that $G_{L'}$ acts trivially on $\NS(\overline{X})$ (see Huybrechts' book \cite{MR3586372}, p.
 393).
-We also stress the fact that the field extensions of the form $F_{\D_X}(E)$ are studied in detail in our last paper \cite{2018arXiv180408763V}, and are rather easy to handle. \end{rmk} In Proposition \ref{Classification20} we completely classify K3 surfaces with $\rho(X) = 20$ to which Theorem A applies: \begin{prop*}(B) Let $X/\C$ be a principal K3 surface with complex multiplication by the ring of integers of an imaginary quadratic field $E$, so that $\rho(X) = 20$.
-Then $X$ has big discriminant unless \begin{itemize} \item $E=\Q(i)$ and $T(X) \cong$ \( \). \item $E= \Q(\sqrt{-3})$ and $T(X) \cong$ \( \). \end{itemize} \end{prop*} These correspond to what Vinberg in \cite{MR719348} called "the two most algebraic K3 surfaces". \\ In general (i.e. when $[E \colon \Q] > 2$) we are not able to determine such a complete classification.
-Nevertheless, the condition \textit{having big discriminant} turns out to be rather weak: \begin{prop*}(C) Let $E \subset \C$ be a CM number field, and denote by $K(E)$ the set of isomorphism classes of K3 surfaces over $\C$ with CM by the ring of integers of $E$ and reflex field equals to $E$.
-Then, up to finitely many elements, every $X \in K(E)$ has big discriminant. \end{prop*}
+If $X$ as in Theorem \ref{main theorem introduction} can also be defined over a number field $L$, then the property in the theorem implies that $K \subset E \cdot L',$ and in particular since $[E \colon \Q] \leq 20$ always. \end{rmk} We classify K3 surfaces with $\rho(X) = 20$ to which Theorem \ref{main theorem introduction} applies. \begin{prop} Let $X/\C$ be a K3 surface with complex multiplication by the ring of integers of an imaginary quadratic field $E$.
+Then $X$ has big discriminant unless \begin{itemize} \item $T(X) \cong$ \( \), and therefore $E=\Q(i)$ or \item $T(X) \cong$ \( \) and $E= \Q(\sqrt{-3})$. \end{itemize} \end{prop} Thus, there are only two such surfaces, and they correspond to the ones studied by Vinberg \cite{MR719348}.
+When $[E \colon \Q] > 2$, we show that most K3 surfaces satisfy the big discriminant assumption. \begin{prop} Let $E$ be a CM number field, and denote by $K(E)$ the set of isomorphism classes of K3 surfaces over $\C$ with CM by the ring of integers of $E$.
+Then, up to finitely many elements, every $X \in K(E)$ has big discriminant. \end{prop} \begin{rmk} From \cite{VALLONI2021107772}, Proposition 7.11, the set $K(E)$ is infinite whenever $[E \colon \Q] \leq 10$. \end{rmk} When $X$ does not have big discriminant, it is not possible to determine a canonical field of definition for $X$, but one can still descend $X$ after fixing a level structure on its transcendental lattice.
+In Theorem \ref{DescendingI} we give a more general form of our main result.